 But now, we know that Susan is the common ancestor of all Queen Elizabeth’s Pembrokes, an incredible genetic legacy.
 Two of her final pups, Holly and Willow, appear to have been the 14th generation of Susan’s descendants.
 Over the years, the Queen called on prominent breeders, such as Gray, Maureen Johnston, Ally Boughton, and others, to help her continue her lines.

 How did she care for all those dogs?
 The answer: Bill and Nancy Fenwick.
 Bill Fenwick became Windsor’s head gamekeeper, and in doing so, he and his wife also became the caretakers of the Pembrokes.
 Nancy trained the dogs to go up the stairs, fed and looked after them, and assisted with finding matches to mate with Queen Elizabeth’s canines.
 When Nancy Fenwick died, Prince Andrew, Duke of York, attended the memorial service, accompanied by the Queen.
 By royal protocol, the monarch does not attend staff funerals, but it seems here an exception was made.

 The End of an Era

-Now, in pop culture, the Corgis have been featured in productions like “The King’s Speech” and “The Crown,” and the UK Kennel Club cites these instances as producing new interest in the breed.
+The Pembrokes have often helped to break the ice with strangers, even at one point providing therapy for a war surgeon suffering a post-traumatic stress disorder attack.
+Now, in pop culture, the Pembrokes have been featured in productions like The King’s Speech and The Crown, and the UK Kennel Club cites these instances as producing new interest in the breed.